New members & applying

 The club is fortunate to have amongst its membership a regional coach, club coach and a handful of qualified and active club instructors.
 Furthermore, the club requires that all adult members, once they have been a full member for a year, become qualified as range conducting officers. this is a recognised NSRA qualification, for which the club will pay, and for which it is able to provide the necessary advice and assessment.
 This way the club can be confident that, whenever live firing is taking place, there is a qualified person in charge of the firing point.

-A membership application and membership renewal form can be downloaded from DropBox by clicking here.
+A membership application and membership renewal form can be viewed & downloaded by clicking here.